GraphIt-DSL/graphit/README.md

 The algorithms we used for benchmarking, such as PageRank, PageRankDelta, BFS, Connected Components, Single Source Shortest Paths and Collaborative Filtering are in the **apps** directory.
 These files include ONLY the algorithm and NO schedules.
 You need to use the appropriate schedules for the specific algorithm and input graph to get the best performance.

+Detailed instructions for replicating the [*OOPSLA 2018 GraphIt paper*](https://dl.acm.org/citation.cfm?id=3276491) performance is [here](https://github.com/GraphIt-DSL/graphit/blob/master/graphit_eval/GraphIt_Evaluation_Guide.md).
-In the [arxiv paper](https://arxiv.org/abs/1805.00923) (Table 8), we described the schedules used for each algorithm on each graph on a dual socket system with Intel Xeon E5-2695 v3 CPUs with 12 cores each for a total of 24 cores and 48 hyper-threads.
+In the OOPSLA paper (Table 8), we described the schedules used for each algorithm on each graph on a dual socket system with Intel Xeon E5-2695 v3 CPUs with 12 cores each for a total of 24 cores and 48 hyper-threads.
 The system has 128GB of DDR3-1600 memory and 30 MB last level cache on each socket, and runs with Transparent Huge Pages (THP) enabled.
 The best schedule for a different machine can be different.
 You might need to try a few different set of schedules for the best performance.

-Autotuning is in the works, we will update the instructions with autotuner later.
+Detailed instructions for replicating our *CGO 2020* PriorityGraph paper is in the **graphit/graphit_eval/priority_graph_cgo2020_eval** directory.

-In the schedules shown in Table 8, the keyword ’Program’ and the continuation symbol ’->’ are omitted. ’ca’ is the abbreviation for ’configApply’.
+In the schedules shown in Table 8 of the OOPSLA paper, the keyword ’Program’ and the continuation symbol ’->’ are omitted. ’ca’ is the abbreviation for ’configApply’.
 Note that configApplyNumSSG uses an integer parameter (X) which is dependent on the graph size and the cache size of a system.
 For example, the complete schedule used for CC on Twitter graph is the following (X is tuned to the cache size)

 ```
 schedule: